OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

-Miles Horobin (He/HIm) is the Nursery Assistant and Landscaper at OAEC.
-He grew up in Sonoma County, and spent much of his childhood exploring the land and getting to know the plants and animals that inhabit this region.
-In 2020, he came to OAEC for the Garden Internship Program and is continuing his work in the Mother Garden Biodiversity Program propagating plants and maintaining landscaping.
+Miles (he/him) grew up in Sonoma County, and spent much of his childhood exploring and getting to know the plants and animals who inhabit this region.
+After many years of being immersed in a world of plants, he came to OAEC in 2020 for the Garden Internship Program.
+Since then, he continued his passion for land stewardship and plant propagation while managing and tending the OAEC nursery and landscaping.
+In his current role as Garden Manager, he is able to bring together many of his passions and skills and share them with others.
 He is a lifelong learner and finds plants to be some of the best teachers.
-When he is not at OAEC you can find him in the garden, camping with friends, or transforming plants into food, medicine, and art.
+When he is not working, you can find him drinking tea, enjoying nature, or transforming plants into various forms of food and medicine.

 On Staff Since: 2021 Email >